DataDog/hiring-engineers/answers.md

 Provide a link and a screenshot of a Dashboard with both APM and Infrastructure Metrics.
 ![][]

-_Please include your fully instrumented app in your submission, as well_ This can be found at https://github.com/Barbog/hiring-engineers/blob/master/apm_flask.py
+Fully instrumented app for this submission can be found at https://github.com/Barbog/hiring-engineers/blob/master/apm_flask.py

 ## APM Data
 the python flask file used can be found at https://github.com/Barbog/hiring-engineers/blob/master/apm_flask.py